 Eventually, my Grandma brought you to me and placed you by my cheek.
 I don’t remember this, but I truly believe that this contact with my baby girl- even though I was unconscious brought me back from the brink.
 People would have come and gone, observations were made.
 Specialists visited.
 My recovery team sat by my side.

-Then, something clicked.
 Like a flash.
 I was still shivering and I was beyond exhausted.
 But all I wanted was my baby, oh and I wanted orange juice.
-I really wanted orange juice.
+REALLY wanted orange juice.
 I had been monitored and nursed, quite literally back from death.
-I continue to beg for water because I knew that if I could drink by myself, I would be on my way to being better for my baby.
+I continued to beg for water because I knew that if I could drink by myself, I would be on my way to being better for my baby.

 One of the recovery crew looked like my Grandpops.
 After I had come round, he promised me he’d sneak me a cup of tea if I promised him I’d keep fighting to get better.
 Him and the nurse with the short hair from theatre, held a cup and straw as I almost literally consumed my weight in water.
 They held my hand and offered reassuring pats on the arms and stroked my head as I fell in and out of consciousness.